Gobbenobber/skill-CryptoSkill/README.md

  - Top three cryptocurrencies

 Known issues:
-- Total market cap not working as intended - does not fetch dada successfully.
+- Total market cap not working as intended - does not fetch data successfully.

 TODO:
  - Crypto top 10